The-Politico/interactive-news-developer-guide/policies.md

 ### Code of conduct

-Team members are subject to all our corporate policies and guidelines regarding conduct and interpersonal behavior.
+Team members are subject to all our corporate policies regarding conduct and interpersonal behavior, and should report abuses as specified in company guidelines.

-In addition, we'd like to add a few extra goals specific to this team:
+In addition, we'd like to add a few extra guidelines specific to this team's work:

-1. All ideas are welcome that are offered in good faith.
+- All ideas are welcome and must be respected that are offered in good faith.

-2. Healthy and rigorous debate makes us better.
-Orient project reviews, priority debates and other discussions around improving our team's output and POLITICO's journalistic standing and depersonalize your work.
+- Orient project reviews, priority debates and other discussions around improving our team's output and POLITICO's journalistic standing.

-3. Work on a team, act as a member of community.
-2. There is an editing chain.
+- No one's work on any one project is more important than the cohesion of the team.
+Conduct yourself accordingly.

+- Any discussion that strays into personal criticism should be ended immediately and not begun again until a superior editor is present.

+- Be willing to criticize your code dispassionately, but passionately defend the goals of your project.

+- Critically evaluate the process as much as the product.
+Anything we do once, we'll do again.